 First things first .. start with some objective in mind.
 Maybe you want to build the fastest boat at the Race.
-Perhaps you are more interested in the Admirals pride award for creativity or just maybe you want to take home the Titanic Award for the most spectacular sinking.
+Perhaps you are more interested in the Admirals pride award for creativity.

 Next. .start with a design idea, a vision of what you want your cardboard creation to look like.
 But consider this first -- it doesn't have to be a boat at all!
 It can be any design you like or want to try out.
 Perhaps you have a really creative idea, maybe something that nobody has done before. -- you may want to at least try out that unique or innovative idea in model form.
 If you want to put a palm tree in the middle of your "desert island," be sure you won't make the whole thing top-heavy -- unless, of course, you are trying for the Titanic Award.